 But don’t fall into the trap of assuming it’s just younger staff who favour employers that provide some tech freedom.
-"We found that's a myth," explains Jones, citing the Dell research.
+"We found that's a myth," explains Jones.
 "It's not about age - it's about having an interest in technology."

 However, he does confirm BYOD can be particularly helpful when small firms compete with larger ones for graduates.
 "They’ve grown up with the internet, and with a pretty advanced way of using it.
-When they graduate, they have a perfectly good notebook computer and smartphone – then their first employer gives them another one."
+When they graduate, they have a perfectly good laptop and smartphone - then their first employer gives them another one.

 "Telling that person that you recognise their individuality and think it’s important they have choice can be the tipping point between them choosing a job with a larger company, or choosing to join your business."